 Stable Pressure (Settled Weather)

-What's happening: Pressure has been steady (±0.05 inHg) for 24+ hours.
+What's happening: Pressure has been steady (plus or minus 0.05 inHg) for 24+ hours.
 No major weather changes on the horizon.

 What bass do: Normal, predictable behavior tied to seasonal patterns and daily feeding cycles.
-This is when solunar tables become most reliable — major and minor feeding periods correlate well with actual feeding activity during stable weather.
+Many experienced anglers report that solunar major and minor feeding periods correlate better with actual feeding activity during stable weather than during active weather transitions — though the scientific evidence for solunar theory remains debated [15].

 Your playbook: